klaytn/klaytn-docs/docs/klaytn/design/consensus-mechanism.md

 ![PBFT message flow](../images/pbft.png)

-As shown above, a participating node in PBFT basically cummunicates with all nodes in the network in several phases.
-This characteristic limits the number of nodes because the communication volume increases in multiple as the number of nodes increases.
+As shown above, a participating node in PBFT basically communicates with all nodes in the network in several phases.
+This characteristic limits the number of nodes because the communication volume increases exponentially as the number of nodes increases.

 ## Consensus Mechanism in Klaytn
 Klaytn is aiming to be an Enterprise-ready and Service-centric platform.
 Therefore we need to solve the finality problem written above and the network should be able to allow many nodes to participate in the network.
 To make this possible, Klaytn is using an optimized version of Istanbul BFT, which implements PBFT with modifications to deal with blockchain network's characteristics.